NotARoomba/SimpleFlightController/GUIDE.md

 What we'll do on this board:

 - Make a 3.3V line (for the MCU and sensors) using a buck regulator.
-- Make a 5V line (for servos or accessories) using a buck-boost regulator so it stays 5V even as the battery goes up and down.
+- Make a 5V line (for servos or accessories) using a buck-boost regulator so it stays at 5V even as the battery voltage fluctuates.
-- Get a battery charging IC (Integrated Circuit—a chip) that can charge a 2-cell battery from 5V
+- Get a battery charging IC (Integrated Circuit—a chip) that can charge a 2-cell battery from 5V.

-Now that we've specified what functionality we need, we need to select the chips that provide that.
+Now that we've specified what functionality we need, we need to select the chips that provide it.
 I personally love to use ICs from Texas Instruments as they have good documentation and a huge selection of power management chips for everything related to USB.

 Go to their website (https://www.ti.com/), select "Products", then "Battery Management ICs", and finally "Battery Charging ICs".
 Here you can find all sorts of battery charging chips to fit your requirements for future projects.